SEARCH

 If you need pruning tips, see Hydrangea Pruning Guide for Beginners.

-Growing Hydrangea from Cuttings
+Grow Hydrangea from Cuttings

-• Propagation: How to Root Hydrangea Cuttings
+• How to Propagate Hydrangea Cuttings

-Summer is the time to take ‘softwood‘ cuttings to grow new hydrangea plants.
+Summer is the time to take “softwood” cuttings to grow new hydrangea plants.
 As the stems mature, they are called ‘hardwood’.
 Either way, the propagation method is essentially the same.

 Please don’t get hung up on the timing: you can root cuttings throughout the growing season.